famoser/docs/docs/communicate/conflicts.md

 - be relaxed and thankful
 - actively listen (let other finish speaking, be curious & ask for clarifications if needed)
 - do not defend, justify
-- reflect & draw conclusions / change behaviors
+- reflect & draw conclusions / change behaviours

 ## mirror/interview conversations